OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_qs_ofs_f2000x/ug_qs_ofs_f2000x.md

 ## 6.0 Setting up the Host

-The steps to set up the host and build and install the OPAE SDK are shown in the [Software Installation Guide: OFS for Agilex® 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/common/sw_installation/soc_attach/sw_install_soc_attach).
+The steps to set up the host and build and install the OPAE SDK are shown in the [Software Installation Guide: OFS for Agilex™ 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/common/sw_installation/soc_attach/sw_install_soc_attach).

 ### 6.1 Verifying the SoC Attach Solution on the Host